intel/FPGA-Devcloud/main/HandsFree/README.md

 # 3 Instructor Resources

 With a JTAG server setup and proper network adjustment completed, lab materials may now be created for remote users to perform on the hosted development kits.
-Currently, only labs that utilize slide-switches and LEDs are supported.
-7-segment displays and push buttons are expected soon, and more advanced peripherals (such as VGA and audio) are under development.
+Currently, only labs that utilize slide-switches, LEDs, 7-segment displays, and push-buttons are supported directly, although instructors are free to adjust the scripts in the `tcl/` folder of the provided Quartus archive files to add custom widgets to their own GUIs.

 The purpose of a given remote lab is to create an environment as close as possible to programming and interacting with a physical FPGA development kit.
 Accordingly, the user is not expected to configure complex modules, network connections, or create GUIs.
 The user is only responsible for providing a design, and connecting the design instantiation to the top level.
 The provided package accommodates this by automatically performing a script after the standard compilation flow completes.
 This script automatically performs the following operations: